linux-kdevops/kdevops-history/docs/testing-with-loopback.md

 the storage drive setup for testing when testing with bare metal or guests, and why virtualization is used and how this is all justified.

-Tests with the origianl precursor to kdevops, [oscheck](https://github.com/mcgrof/oscheck), in year 2018 revealed that running a full set of fstests against XFS using only RAM and tmpfs Vs using truncated files on real SSDs and loopback devices to represent block devices saved only about 30 minutes, with a full time time for the tests to be about 4-5 hours.
-With nvme drives the difference should be even smaller.
+Tests with the original precursor to kdevops, [oscheck](https://github.com/mcgrof/oscheck), in year 2018 revealed that running a full set of fstests against XFS using only RAM and tmpfs Vs using truncated files on real SSDs and loopback devices to represent block devices saved only about 30 minutes, with a full time time for the tests to be about 4-5 hours.
+With NVMe drives the difference should be even smaller.
 A reason for why running fstests on truncated files Vs pure RAM is comparable is because fstests tests are not highly optimized, and tests are all serialized.